tejuh/MobileManufacturerAnalysis/README.md

 **Questions**

-1. List all states where customer have bought mobile phones from 2005.
+1. List all states where customerS have bought mobile phones from 2005.

 2. Which state in the US is buying the most SAMSUNG phones?

-3. Show the total number of transacitons for each model per zip code per state.
+3. Show the total number of transacitons for each model per zip code and per state.

 4. Show the cheapest mobile phone